rohit-etherusx/DRAG/README.md

   the importance filter then has to absorb.
 A stronger `OPENROUTER_MODEL` is the cheapest quality upgrade available.
 - **DuckDuckGo scraping is held together with optimism.** No official API; the endpoint and markup can shift.
 Best-effort, fails closed.
-Wikipedia can also rate-limit (HTTP 429) under multi-iteration runs; retry/backoff is queued for the v0.6 networking pass.
+(Wikipedia's habit of rate-limiting under multi-iteration runs — HTTP 429 — was the debt that v0.6 finally paid off: per-host concurrency caps plus `Retry-After`-aware backoff.
+It no longer sulks when a source says "slow down.")
 - **Tokens cost money.** A live multi-iteration run spends LLM calls on planning, per-document extraction, borderline-pair judging, per-iteration synthesis, and the final answer (a measured 3-iteration run: ~53 calls).